Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/nxi/index.md

 # Working Title G1000 NXi
 Welcome to the Early Access Beta of our G1000 NXi for [Microsoft Flight Simulator](https://flightsimulator.com).<br>
-This mod replaces the stock G1000 in planes that use that panel package with a new G1000 NXi, written from the ground up by Working Title Simulations.
+This package replaces the stock G1000 in planes that use that panel package with a new G1000 NXi, written from the ground up by Working Title Simulations.

 This is an early access beta and there are many features of the real-world unit that have not yet been implemented, and you will surely find more than a few bugs here and there.
 It is our intention to keep a cadence of weekly or bi-weekly updates for this package, so we will be quickly adding features as well as squashing bugs that our wider open-beta audience help identify.